094459/newsletter-oss-projects/README.md

 [s3-presignedurl-staticips-endpoint-with-cdk](https://aws-oss.beachgeek.co.uk/3k5) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)

+**sigv4a-signing-examples**

+[sigv4a-signing-examples](https://aws-oss.beachgeek.co.uk/1jl) provides a useful set of examples that show examples of sigv4 implementations.
+Josh Hart, maintainer of this repo, has put together a companion repo that has a set of sigv4 examples in different frameworks and using the sdk or from scratch.
+Josh is also looking for community contributions in other frameworks, so if you are working on a framework and want to combine efforts, drop Josh a note.(#195)

 **sso-sync-to-amazon-rds**

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)